 Pediatric RN: Job Description, Duties and Requirements

-Pediatric registered nurses (RNs) focus on the medical needs and treatment of infants, children and adolescents.
-Their specialized training allows them to provide young patients and their families with emotional support, as well as medical care.
-Pediatric nurses are required to complete undergraduate nursing programs and pass national licensing exams before practicing.
+Pediatric registered nurses (RNs) are nurses who focus on the medical needs and treatment of infants, children and adolescents.
+Their specialized training allows them to provide young patients and their families with emotional support and medical care.
+Pediatric nurses are required to complete undergraduate nursing programs and pass national RN licensing exams before practicing.

 Job Description for a Pediatric RN

 A pediatric RN assists pediatricians by assessing a patient's needs and providing initial patient care.
 They help families deal with a child's illness or injury and often offer information on nutrition, diet and good health habits.
 Pediatric RNs may work in a doctor's office, clinic or outpatient care center, immunization center or hospital.
 Work hours vary depending on the facility.